ranmacmo/DataNation/README.md

 ### Image 6: 3 Cluster Comparison
 ![3 cluster comparison](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/three_cluster.png)

 Looking at the cluster comparisons, you can see that there is signitficant clustering between Recency and the other variables.
-Indicating there were two signifcant groups for Recency on each variable.
+Indicating there were three signifcant groups for Recency on each variable.

 # Description of the analysis phase of the project
 Now that we have a little better understanding of the data, we decided to add in additional columns and run the machine learning again.
-This time, we added in all the brand total columns to add for the machine learning analysis.
+This time, we added in all the brand total columns for the machine learning analysis.
 Then we scaled the data and ran another KMeans elbow curve, Image 7.
 For this elbow curve, we also increased our K range from (1, 10), to (1, 50) to make sure we have the best range to predict our possible number of clusters.

 ### Image 7: Brands Elbow Curve
 ![Brands Elbow Curve](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/brand_elbow.png)

-After running the elbow curve, we concluded there are 4 clusters.
+After running the elbow curve, we concluded there are about 4 clusters.
 Just like we did previously, we calculated the predicting values and combined the predications to the scaled dataset and computed the pairplot, Image 8.
 After adding in the brands to the machine learning, there was a lot more clustering between the variables.
 By looking at the comparisons, you can see that Recency still indicates the greatest clustering between the other variables.

 ### Image 8: Brands Cluster Comparison
 ![Brands Comparison](https://github.com/ranmacmo/DataNation/blob/6626a307d3add38a77dd2aa0ee3f07e7c882ac21/images/brands4.png)

 For this analysis, we used Jupyter notebook to organize the data and run machine learning for clusterings.
+The language we used was Python, Pandas, KMeans, and Seaborn.

 ## Challenges
 One challenge we have faced so far is the limitations the team has to the data.
 Randy works for PSN so he has to pull all the data and remove identiable information before the remaining team can access the data.